AndrejStojkovic/Arduino-PCTempMonitor/README.md

 - C# with .NET Framework 4.5+

 Steps to make this work:
+1. Download the release version from here: https://github.com/AndrejStojkovic/Arduino-PCTempMonitor/releases/tag/1.0 (Arduino-PCTempMonitor.zip)
+2. Extract the files somewhere.
-1. Plug in your Arduino to your PC and set it up according to the schematics.
+3. Plug in your Arduino to your PC and set it up according to the schematics.
+4. Upload the sketch from the sketches folder according to the schematic you followed.
+(W/o button - first sketch, with button - second sketch)
-2. Then open the ConsoleTemp project from the Software Projects folder or just open the Debug folder and run the program.
+5. Then open the ConsoleTemp project from the Software Projects folder or just open the Debug folder and run the program.
-3. Enter your 'COMx' from the Arduino (you can find this either in Device Manager or the Arduino IDE program) and enter the interval you want the stats to change.
+6. Enter your 'COMx' from the Arduino (you can find this either in Device Manager or the Arduino IDE program) and enter the interval you want the stats to change.
-4. And voila!
+7. And voila!
 It should work.

 ## What's included